flowtsohg/mdx-m3-viewer/README.md

 Next, go to your browser, and open `http://localhost/examples/`.

-If you don't want to run an HTTP server, you can use the file:// notation for local files, but note that you must enable local files in your browser settings (otherwise CORS will block fetches).
+If you don't want to run an HTTP server, you can use the `file://` notation for local files, but note that you must enable local files in your browser settings (otherwise CORS will block the fetches).
 You really should run a server though.

 ------------------------